 How effective is EMDR?

-As with all treatments and therapies, there has been a huge amount of research placed upon looking into the efficacy of EMDR – and although there still seems to be some debate (some health practitioners’ debate EMDR’s effectiveness), it has been, and is continually, clinically validated by a number of randomized, controlled studies from all over the world.
+As with all treatments and therapies, there has been a huge amount of research placed upon looking into the efficacy of EMDR just like the studies mentioned above – and although there still seems to be some debate (some health practitioners’ debate EMDR’s effectiveness), it has been, and is continually, clinically validated by a number of randomised, controlled studies from all over the world.

 EMDR is endorsed by organisations such as the

 - National Institute for Health and Care Excellence (NICE)

 - United Kingdom Department of Health

 - International Society for Traumatic Stress Studies

 - US Department of Veterans Affairs & Department of Defence,